William Cecil was an Elizabethan statesman

 1562: The estate of Theobalds in Hertfordshire was purchased and became Cecil’s principal seat.

 1563: Birth of his only surviving son Robert at Westminster.
 Cecil’s has been frequently charged with preventing the promotion of his nephew Francis Bacon.
 There appears to be little doubt that this was true as he was ambitious for his clever son Robert, and not inclined to encourage a talented rival.
 Although chosen as Speaker of the House of Commons his other duties at Court made acceptance of the post impossible.

 1571: On 25 February he was raised to the Peerage under the title of Lord Burghley.
 Queen Elizabeth was very sparing in her new creations and in the year of her accession only three new peerages were created, and during her reign there were only fifteen new creations.

-1572: (March) The elderly Marquis of Winchester died and Burghley became Lord High Treasurer.
+1572: The elderly Marquis of Winchester died in March and Burghley became Lord High Treasurer.

 1577: Grand extensions built to Burghley House.

 1586: Cecil was chiefly responsible for the execution of Mary Queen of Scots, after the discovery of the plot by Thomas Babington to assassinate Queen Elizabeth.
 Other members of the Privy Council appear to have put the responsibility firmly upon the Lord Treasurer.
 Davison, the Queen’s Secretary who had affixed the seal to the warrant for the execution of Mary Queen of Scots, was sent to the Tower, though it is said that that he only acted under duress from Burghley and Leicester.
 Burghley soon recovered his position with the Queen.
 His son Robert was appointed temporary secretary to the Queen, a post which lasted through into the reign of King James the First!
 Edmund Spenser is said to have satirised the two Cecils, father and son, as the fox and the ape in “Mother Hubberd’s Tale”.